nixworks/public/news/2009/11/3/index.md

 ##### India
 ### [ India's Supreme Court judges disclose their assets online. ](/news/2009/11/3/india-s-supreme-court-judges-disclose-their-assets-online.md)
-_Context: Supreme Court of India, India_
+_Context: India, Supreme Court of India_

 ##### China
 ### [ China accuses the Dalai Lama of damaging Sino-Indian relations ahead of his visit to the disputed border region of Arunachal Pradesh. ](/news/2009/11/3/china-accuses-the-dalai-lama-of-damaging-sino-indian-relations-ahead-of-his-visit-to-the-disputed-border-region-of-arunachal-pradesh.md)
-_Context: China, 14th Dalai Lama, Arunachal Pradesh, to deal_
+_Context: 14th Dalai Lama, China, to deal, Arunachal Pradesh_

 ##### Dubai
 ### [ Dubai announces it is to appoint female muftis for the first time in 2010. ](/news/2009/11/3/dubai-announces-it-is-to-appoint-female-muftis-for-the-first-time-in-2010.md)